nocko/nrf51_cryptolib/README.md

 4. `make test`:

-	Fakes AES128 peripheral using openssl, then runs tests on host.
+	Fakes ECB peripheral using openssl, then runs tests on host.